 But what is Gaebul?

-The main culinary characteristic of Gaebul is its chewy texture.
-While the taste of the worm is rather neutral in the beginning, Koreans claim that the real taste, which is similar to that of clams, is released while chewing on it.
+The main culinary characteristic of Gaebul is its very chewy texture.
+While the taste of the worm is rather neutral in the beginning, Koreans claim that the real flavor is released while chewing on it.
+The pink, wriggling seafood has a slightly salty and fishy taste, similar to that of clams.
+There is a surprisingly sweet note to it, especially when it has been freshly rinsed with sea water.
+Many people suggest that this sweetness is partly lost at restaurants that use tap water in the cleaning process.

-Fresh Geabul can be found on markets and is a common dish to order at the restaurant.
+Fresh Geabul can be found on markets all year round and is a common dish to order at restaurants.
+The bigger and chubbier they are, the higher the quality.
 While the worm is still alive, both ends are removed and it is cut into fine slices.
-Koreans usually eat Geabul raw – and still wriggling – together with sesame oil and salt.
+Koreans usually eat Geabul raw – and still wriggling – together with sesame oil and salt or Gochujang.
+For everybody who doesn’t like the raw consistency, it is also possible to grill the spoon worm on a skewer.

-It can also be found in different ways in Chinese cuisine where it is used as an ingredient in various recipes.
+As the strange-looking animal is also native to Japan, China and Russia, Gaebul can be found under different names in those cuisines as well.
+In China, various recipes make use of the genital-shaped worm as a special ingredient.
 Especially in the Shandong region, Geabul can often be found in dishes either stir-fried with vegetables, or dried as powder to be used as an umami enhancer.

 You love discovering extraordinary delicacies like Gaebul?
 Then check out our collection of the most curious foods from around the world!